5 Key Factors to Consider When Establishing a Data Governance Strategy

 With the right stakeholders involved, the next step is to focus on the key factors to build a strong data governance strategy.

-Data Governance Plays a Critical Role When Establishing an Industry PLatform for knowlege and Data Sharing, as Explained in THIS Related Article: An Introduction to Healthcare Platform-as-a-Service (PaaS)
+Data Governance Plays a Critical Role When Establishing an Industry Platform for knowledge and Data Sharing, as Explained in THIS Related Article: An Introduction to Healthcare Platform-as-a-Service (PaaS)

 Five Key Factors to Consider in Data Governance